-2. Add a small bowl of bi carb to your fridge to neutralise smells.
+2. Add a small bowl of bicarb to your fridge to neutralize smells.
 Change it once a month and your fridge should stay fresh.

 5. Sprinkle bicarbonate of soda on to BBQ grills, then soak, in order to reduce scrubbing.

 6. Add 4tbsp of bicarb to a spray bottle 3/4 filled with boiling water – shake well.
-Allow to cool a little then add your favourite scented essential oils.
-Allow to cool completely and use as a spray to freshen clothes and soft furnishings.
+Allow to cool a little then add your favorite scented essential oils.
+Allow to cool completely and use it as a spray to freshen clothes and soft furnishings.